 How you are BEING is a description of your character

 Your character is your unique combination of who you are: personality traits, values, ethics, morals etc. No two of us are the same.
-The problem is, we don’t think about who we are being, or our character.
-Instead, we follow the model of leadership, passed down for generations.
-And honestly, most of us don’t fit into that model.
-So what happens, is we don’t feel ourselves when we are trying to lead.
-We are so often unaligned with our authentic selves.
-There is this wide chasm between who we think we should be and who we truly are.
+The problem is, we don't think about who we are being or our character.
+Instead, we follow the model of leadership passed down for generations.
+And honestly, most of us don't fit into that model.
+So what happens is we don't feel ourselves when we are trying to lead.
+This is because we are so often unaligned with our authentic selves.
+This vast chasm exists between who we think we should be and who we truly are.
 That leaves us floundering somewhere in the middle and not very happy.

 When you develop your character, you’ll be happier!

 If you take the time to develop your character, you will feel happier, more fulfilled and content.
 It’s because, instead of stepping into the role and trying to lead how you should lead, you will learn to lead from your character strengths.
 Instead of feeling like you put on a mask or persona when you lead, it will feel genuine and be effective.
-Leading with your character strengths lets you feel more authentically you from the time you get up, till you fall asleep at night.
+Leading with your character strengths lets you feel more authentic from when you get up till you fall asleep at night.